rajesh-s/computer-architecture-and-systems-resources/area_specific/tools_and_utils.md

 - [ESESC](https://github.com/masc-ucsc/esesc) - A fast multiprocessor simulator with detailed power, thermal, and performance models for modern out-of-order multicores.
 - [Multi2Sim](http://www.multi2sim.org/) - Multi2Sim is a heterogeneous system simulator of CPUs and GPUs, used to test and validate new hardware designs before they are physically manufactured.
 - [SniperSim](https://snipersim.org//w/The_Sniper_Multi-Core_Simulator) - A multi-core, parallel, high-speed and accurate x86 simulator.
+- [ZSim](https://github.com/s5z/zsim) - zsim is a fast x86-64 simulator with a focus on simulating memory hierarchies and large, heterogeneous systems
 - [MacSim](https://github.com/gthparch/macsim) - A heterogeneous architecture timing model simulator.
 - [CACTI](https://github.com/HewlettPackard/cacti) - An analytical tool that takes a set of cache/memory para-
 meters as input and calculates its access time, power, cycle time, and area.